Coast (TV series): Series 1 (2005)

 The first series of Coast was originally aired on BBC2 during the summer of 2005.
 The series follows a circumnavigation of the coastline, starting and finishing in Dover.

 Lead presenter Nicholas Crane remarks on more than one occasion during the series that it was a "once-in-a-lifetime journey" suggesting that Coast was originally planned as a one-off series, although subsequent series did not follow the same "journey round the coast of Britain" approach, but concentrated on stories from various areas, including overseas.
 Series 1 is the only series yet to include more than eight episodes.
 A review episode was shown on 2 September 2005, looking back over the series' highlights, and looking at the future of the coastline – this is not included in the DVD release for the series.

 Series 2 (2006)

 The second series of Coast was originally aired on BBC2 during the autumn of 2006.
-Whilst the series starts in Dover and finishes in nearby Margate, it does not follow same circular journey of the previous series.
+Whilst the series starts in Dover and finishes in nearby Margate, it does not follow the same circular journey of the previous series.
 It is the first series to feature a foreign shoreline, that of the Republic of Ireland.

 The subtitle of the series is The Journey Continues.